holoviz-dev/blog/posts/lumen_1.0/index.md

 ## A Major Step Toward Structured, Auditable AI-Driven Data Apps

-When we [first announced Lumen AI](./lumen_ai_announcement/), our goal was ambitious: build a fully open, extensible framework for conversational data exploration that remains transparent, inspectable, and composable, rather than opaque and ad-hoc.
+When we [first announced Lumen AI](./lumen_ai_announcement/), our goal was ambitious: build a fully open, extensible framework for conversational data exploration that remains transparent, inspectable, and composable, rather than opaque, closed and non-extensible.

-Today, with the release of **Lumen 1.0**, that vision has materially matured.
+Today, with the release of **Lumen 1.0**, that vision has significantly evolved.
 This release represents a substantial re-architecture of both the UI and the core execution model, along with major improvements in robustness, extensibility, and real-world applicability.

 This post highlights what has changed since the initial announcement, why those changes matter, and where we are headed next.